rwhetten/DeepSeqAnalysis/docs/source/readings.rst

 + Course materials for a short course entitled `Introduction to R and Bioconductor <http://bioconductor.org/help/course-materials/2010/SeattleIntro/>`_, held in Seattle in Dec 2010
 + `Genomic Regions Enrichment of Annotations Tool <http://great.stanford.edu/>`_ - A web service to test for over-representation of specific ontology categories among genes near ChIP-seq peaks
 + Ben Langmead, author of several tools for sequence analysis, has made `course materials <https://github.com/BenLangmead/comp-genomics-class>`_ for a class in Computational Genomics available on Github.
-+ An open-source book called `Introduction to Applied Bioinformatics <http://readiab.org/book/latest/>`_ has chapters on sequence alignment approaches and algorithms, for those interested in more detail about how that works.
++ An open-source book called `Introduction to Applied Bioinformatics <http://readiab.org/book/latest/>`_ has chapters on sequence alignment approaches and algorithms, for those interested in more detail about how sequence alignment works.
 + `Next-gen-seq software <http://www.animalgenome.org/bioinfo/resources/nextgensoft.html>`_ - a list of software packages, both commercial and open-source, related to analysis of deep sequencing datasets
 + `Software <http://www.cbcb.umd.edu/software/>`_ from the Center for Bioinformatics and Computational Biology, University of Maryland - many useful programs, all open-source
 + `PLAZA <http://bioinformatics.psb.ugent.be/plaza/>`_: a comparative genomics resource to study gene and genome evolution in plants; described by Proost et al, Plant Cell 21:3718, 2010 `Full Text <http://www.plantcell.org/content/21/12/3718.full>`_